simonesilvestroni/m2m-website/_sounddesign/car-city-cartoon.md

 - HDV
 - `1280*720p`

-Once the mix was finalized and uploaded to Scale3, the project manager would listen to it and upload their feedback.
+Once the mix was finalized and uploaded, the project manager would listen to it and send their feedback.
 I would receive a message on Slack, along with the possibility of having a discussion or asking for further explanations.

 Once all the edits requested in the feedback were completed and a sign-off was obtained, I would proceed to master the audio  and export the video following the guidelines.
-The task would be **marked as complete**, usually in less than an hour.
+The task would be marked as complete, usually in less than an hour.

-## Payment & Release
+## Release

-Payments would be sent each month on the same day following the upload of an invoice on Scale3, outlining all the signed-off tasks within that timeframe.

-The release of episodes on YouTube had a schedule that was outside my scope, but were never too far away: usually a couple of weeks after my delivery.
+The episodes were released on YouTube following a specific schedule, usually a couple of weeks after delivery.

-{% include pattern-button.html link="/contact/" center=true text="Hire me" %}